-Buy High Quality Atkore International, A Growing Business At 6.5 Times Fully Taxed Free Cash Flow (NYSE:ATKR)
+Buy High-Quality Atkore International, A Growing Business At 6.5 Times Fully Taxed Free Cash Flow (NYSE:ATKR)

 The business has shown strong growth in recent years, and there's no reason to think that will stop.

-Despite this, the stock is down 50% since the start of the pandemic, and trades at a 6.5x 2020 FCF.
+Despite this, the stock is down 50% since the start of the pandemic and trades at a 6.5x 2020 FCF.

 This article was highlighted for PRO subscribers, Seeking Alpha’s service for professional investors.
 Find out how you can get the best content on Seeking Alpha here.

-Atkore International is a dominant manufacturer of metal conduits, PVC, armored cable, and related products across the U.S. and Europe.
-The company operates primarily in oligopoly markets with at most 2 large competitors, and is itself #1 or #2 in most of them.
+Atkore International (NYSE:ATKR) is a dominant manufacturer of metal conduits, PVC, armored cable, and related products across the U.S. and Europe.
+The company operates primarily in oligopoly markets with at most 2 large competitors and is itself #1 or #2 in most of them.
 This no doubt partly explains their persistently high margins.

 Atkore was a poorly managed division of Tyco until late 2010, when it was acquired by CBR, and later became public in 2016.
-Under CBR the company divested business segments that suffered from too much competition, and through a disciplined acquisition strategy rolled up other segments to create deep moats.
+Under CBR, the company divested business segments that suffered from too much competition and, through a disciplined acquisition strategy, rolled up other segments to create deep moats.
 A perfect example of this is their PVC segment, where they are currently #1 in the U.S. out of 2 large operators.
-The PVC segment was created almost entirely inorganically, and is a superb business.
+The PVC segment was created almost entirely inorganically and is a superb business.

-Most analysts remember the lousy business model under Tyco, which experienced periods of occasional large profits, and just as often large losses.
-The business is different now, and the Street was just starting to realize that in early 2020 when the stock price hit an all time high, and the PE multiple finally rose into the teens.
-But then the pandemic hit, and because Atkore sells products used in the non-residential construction market, the stock sold off substantially.
+Most analysts remember the lousy business model under Tyco, which experienced periods of occasional large profits and just as often large losses.
+The business is different now, and the Street was just starting to realize that in early 2020 when the stock price hit an all-time high, and the PE multiple finally rose into the teens.
+But then, the pandemic hit, and because Atkore sells products used in the non-residential construction market, the stock sold off substantially.

 FCF in 2020